Webilop/woocommerce-html5-video/readme.txt

-﻿=== WooCommerce HTML5 Video ===
+=== WooCommerce HTML5 Video ===

 Contributors: webilop
-Tags: woocommerce, woocommerce add-on, online store, product video, html5 video, mp4, ogg Requires at least: 3.0.1
+Tags: woocommerce, woocommerce video, woocommerce add-on, online store, product video, html5 video, mp4, ogg Requires at least: 3.0.1
 Tested up to: 4.0.1
-Stable tag: 1.5.1
+Stable tag: 1.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

+> #### IMPORTANT:
-** IMPORTANT: Before upgrade your plugin to the latest version(1.5.0), it is highly recommended to create a backup of your database **
+> If your plugin has a version less than 1.5.0, then it is highly recommended to create a backup of your database before upgrade.

+> #### Collaboration
+> [The plugin is available in Github](https://github.com/Webilop/woocommerce-html5-video).
+We receive patches to fix bugs and translation files.

-WooCommerce HTML5 Video is a WooCommerce add-on which allows you to add videos to your products in your online store.
+WooCommerce HTML5 Video is a WooCommerce add-on which allows you to add videos to products in your online store.
+The plugin creates a new tab in the product description page where all videos related to the product are placed.

-This plugin uses HTML5 to render videos in your products description page.
+This plugin uses HTML5 to render videos in your products.
 The supported video formats are MP4 and Ogg.
-It also support embedded videos from web sites like youtube or vimeo.
+It also support embedded videos from websites like [youtube](https://support.google.com/youtube/answer/171780?hl=en), [vimeo](https://vimeo.com/help/faq/sharing-videos/embedding-videos) and others.

 = Localization =